 Without this internal identification, if your pet is found, their owner cannot be identified and contacted, meaning they will be kept with a warden for seven days before being passed on to a rehoming charity, where they can be found a new loving family, or they can be euthanised by the local authority.

 Microchipping your cat will help to keep shelters’ costs down, as animals can be more quickly reunited with their owner and so spend less time in rehoming centres, using their food supply and taking shelter space and resources from an unowned or abandoned animal.

 What happens if I don’t microchip my cat?

 Owners will be required by law to microchip their cats by the time they are 20 weeks old.
 If you fail to microchip your cat before they reach the age of 20 weeks, you will be given 21 days to have one implanted.
 If you continue to fail to comply and get a microchip inserted within the 21-day period of time, you may be penalised with a fine of up to £500.
 Both local authorities and the police have the authority to issue enforcement notices requiring owners to microchip their animal.

 Aside from the new law coming into place, if your cat isn’t microchipped and they go missing, the chance of being reunited with your cat will decrease significantly, and you run the risk of never seeing your cat again.

 Where can I get my cat microchipped?

 We offer microchipping here at Paws in the City to help keep your pets safe!
 Our vets and vet nurses are qualified to implant microchips and will help to register your pet’s microchip on a microchipping database and ensure an easy and pleasant experience for both you and your pet.
-Please call us on 02045 199 857 or email us at firstname.lastname@example.org to find out more and book in for your microchipping appointment.
+You can contact Paws in the City by calling 02045 199 857 or email at email@example.com to speak to a vet in Greenford Quays and at firstname.lastname@example.org in Dickens Yard, Ealing to find out more and book in for your microchipping appointment.